 Next, click on ‘Campaigns,’ and you will see three columns.
 Click on ‘modify columns,’ and you will be able to add a column to view ‘invalid click rates’ and ‘invalid clicks.’
 Once these have been added, you’ll be able to see at a glance which campaigns are affected by invalid clicks.

 Clicks on ads that Google considers to be illegitimate, such as unintentional clicks or clicks resulting from malicious software.

-On occasion advertisers will see a refund to their account for invalid clicks.
+On occasion, advertisers will see a refund to their account for invalid clicks.
 The refund portion you will be able to see within your billing.
-In addition you able to see the invalid activity which you will not be charged for in your campaign:
+In addition, you are able to see the invalid activity which you will not be charged for in your campaign: